projectshaped/parametric-svg/Readme.md

 ##### ✓ Ready for the future.

-There already is [a specification for dynamic parameters][svg-params] in the upcoming SVG 2.0.
-It's not implemented in most web browsers yet – parametric.svg can be used today, as it's built upon existing technologies.

-parametric.svg is fully compatible with the native SVG 2.0 specification – profiting from all its goodness, and bringing even more than that.
+There already is [a specification for dynamic parameters][svg-params] in the upcoming SVG 2.0. parametric.svg is fully compatible with it – profiting from all its goodness, and bringing even more than that.
 We not only support dynamic parameters and dynamic geometry, but also logical and arithmetic relationships between them.

+And although SVG 2.0 isn't available in most web browsers yet – parametric.svg can be used today, as it's built upon existing technologies.

 [svg-params]: http://www.w3.org/TR/SVGParamPrimer/ "SVG Parameters 1.0"